ksruthi1992/ava/docs/ava_report1.md

 Performance- number of concurrent users supported? response time? number of transactions per second?
              Based on the ingredients in the pantry / inputted by the user, the search results of the recipes should be as close to the              ingredients available to the user.

-Supportability- how will the system be extended? who maintains the system? plans to port the system to a different software or hardware environment?
+Supportability- The system will be maintain by the admin. how will the system be extended?  plans to port the system to a different software or hardware environment?

 Implementation- are there constraints on the hardware platform? are constraints imposed by the maintenance team? by the testing team?